wsjk/Capstone_1/README.md

 The `tmdb_credits.csv` file contains cast and crew data including names, character names, job title, and the order of billed actors.
 The `tmdb_movies.csv` file contains all other information regarding each movie including title, budget, revenue, language, popularity, runtime, viewer rating data, and release date.

+# Alternative Datasets
+Data could also be obtained from other movie databases such as IMDB.
+There is also a Python API for TMDB -- as well as IMDB -- but it is currently not functioning properly.
+The same can also be said about the IMDB API.

 # Cleaning the Data
 The `cleaning_data.py` script contains the code to conduct the initial munging of the raw csv files.
 After cleaning the data cleaned data files were saved with *\*_cleaned.csv* suffix.